Spectra (installation): History

 Ryoji Ikeda has produced spectra installations in a number of locations, all in several different configurations.
 The first was a tunnel of light and sound at JFK Airport at Eero Saarinen's abandoned TWA Terminal in New York in 2004.
 Four site-specific light and sound installations were created across Amsterdam in 2008 for the city's Dream Amsterdam event.
 A more concentrated 64-beam installation was then created in Paris that year for their annual Nuit Blanche festival.
 Other cities which have hosted the installation include Buenos Aires, Hobart, and Nagoya.

 spectra [tasmania], 2013 & 2018

 spectra [tasmania] was an installation of 49 Xenon searchlights.
 It was placed in front of Hobart's Cenotaph on the western shore of that city's central business district.
 Installed and active from sunset to sunrise 14-23 June 2013 as part of Beam In Thine Own Eye, a group exhibition for the first Dark Mofo Festival.
 It was estimated to reach 5-15km into the sky, depending on the weather.
 In 2018 it was displayed from the grounds of MONA (Museum of Old and New Art) with the addition of Ikeda's accompanying soundscape, where it was confirmed that plans were in place to house spectra at the museum permanently.
-As of February 2022, spectra remains located at MONA.
+During Dark Mofo 2023, it was temporarily relocated to Dark Park (Macquarie Point, neighboring the Cenotaph) powered with diesel generators.
+As of May 2024 the previous site of spectra's installation at MONA was under construction.
+MONA's website reports "it’s lights out for now, but spectra will return."